ADHFMZ7/Math338/ch1/README.md

 - Cluster sampling
 	- break population into small groups called "clusters"
 	- clusters are usually not made up from homoheneous observations.
+- Multistage sampling
+	-TODO: fill this in

+## Observational Studies
+-